gkjohnson/urdf-loaders/javascript/README.md

 #### no-auto-recenter

-Recenter the camera only after loading the model or if the window size changes.
+Recenter the camera only after loading the model.

 ### Properties